CA Betty D’souza shares with us few things Chartered Accountants should know before moving to Melbourne (Australia).

 - Branch and credit experience, in my opinion, is considered absolutely essential to succeed in banking.

 My choice to move to Australia was mainly dictated by what my family wanted!
 My son wanted to study in Australia due to the varied choices available.
 It’s also cheaper to study in Australia if you have a Permanent Resident (PR) visa rather than as an international student where the fees are almost 3 times.

 - In my opinion, it definitely is an advantage to migrate to Australia at an early age as you can grow in your career with the Australian experience gained.
 It gives better opportunities to grow and succeed in the workplace as well.

 - The age limit to get the PR is 45 years as per the current criteria.

 - The visa application process took me a little over a year for the end to end process, right from initial contact with the agent to get my visa.
-I needed minimum 60 points to be eligible to apply (of course now the points are much higher!)
+I needed a minimum of 60 points to be eligible to apply (of course now the points are much higher!)